 Professor Juan Méndez, from Argentina, is serving his first term as ICJ Commissioner, having been elected in December 2016.
 Professor Méndez was the UN Special Rapporteur on Torture and Other Cruel, Inhuman and Degrading Treatment or Punishment from November 2010 to October 31, 2016.
 Professor Méndez is also a Professor of Human Rights Law in residence at the Washington College of Law.
 Previously Professor Méndez has worked in a number of human rights roles including as general counsel of Human Rights Watch, Executive Director of the Inter-American Institute of Human Rights in Costa Rica, Professor of Law and Director of the Center for Civil and Human Rights at the University of Notre Dame in Indiana, President of the Inter-American Commission on Human Rights of the Organization of American States, Special Advisor to the Prosecutor of the International Criminal Court, as Co-Chair of the International Bar Association Human Rights Institute, as President of the International Center for Transnational Justice (ICTJ) and as Kofi Annan’s Special Advisor on the Prevention of Genocide.

-Professor Victor Rodriguez Rescia is serving his first term as Commissioner, having been elected in 2013.
+Professor Victor Rodriguez Rescia is serving his second term as Commissioner, having been elected in 2013.
 He is a Costa Rican jurist who currently serves as Vice-President of the UN Subcommittee on the Prevention of Torture (SPT).
 Professor Rescia is the Director of ‘Derechos Humanos para las Americas’ at the DePaul University in the USA.
 He works as a Human Rights Consultant for the Instituto Interamericano de Derechos Humanos (IIDH) in Costa Rica.
 In this role, Professor Rescia has prepared methodologies, articles and workshops on torture prevention in Mexico, Guatemala, Columbia, Peru, Chile, Argentina and El Salvador.
 He provides training to judicial officers, with an emphasis on access to justice, due process and the prevention of torture.
 In 2006, Professor Rescia was a leading supporter in the campaign for the ratification and entry into force of the Optional Protocol to the Convention Against Torture (OPCAT).
 He has been involved in a number of cases before the Inter-American System, advising on issues relating to torture.

 Mr Alejandro Salinas River, from Chile, is serving his first term as ICJ Commissioner, having been elected in December 2016.
 Mr Salinas Rivera is a lawyer from Chile with expertise in international issues and cooperation, mining and labour law.
 Alejandro has collaborated with and ran leading national and international human rights organizations.
 He has worked as a consultant and adviser for the ICJ as well as for the Ministry of Foreign Affairs, the International Parliamentary Union and the Presidential Advisory Commission for human Rights Policy.
 He has been the head of a number of Departments and Units in various government agencies including the Ministry of Foreign Affairs, as Director of the Human Rights Department; the Attorney General’s Office as Chief of the Unit of International Affairs; and at the Public Defender’s Officer as Chief of Staff of the National Defender, Head of the Evaluation, Control and Claims Department and Head of the International Cooperation Unit.

-Dr Rodrigo Uprimny Yepes is serving his first term as Commissioner, having been elected in 2013.
+Dr Rodrigo Uprimny Yepes is serving his second term as Commissioner, having been elected in 2013.
 He is the Director of the Centre for the study of Law Justice and Society (DeJuSticia) in Colombia.
 He is a prominent lawyer and specialises in Constitutional Law, human rights and transitional justice.
 He is an Associate Professor of Constitutional Law, Human Rights, and Theory of the State at the Universidad Nacional, in Bogotá and, since 2005, has been the Director of the Master’s Programme in Law at the Universidad Nacional.
 Dr Uprimny Yepes also serves as an Interim Magistrate of the Constitutional Court of Colombia, which he has done since 2004.
 He is a former Interim / Assistant Justice (Magistrado Auxiliar) of the Constitutional Court, a position he held for eleven years.
 Dr Uprimny Yepes Ph.
 D. in Political Economy at the University of Amiens Picardie, DSU (Master’s Degree) in Sociology of Law at the University of Paris II, and DEA (Master’s Degree) in Social Economy of Development at the University of Paris I (IEDES).